sogaiu/small-peg-tracer/README.md

 ### Make a Trace from a User-Constructed Sample File

-`spt` can also be passed a file path or file name containing suitable text (roughly, arguments that could be passed to `peg/match` wrapped in a tuple) from which to construct a call to `meg/match`:
+`spt` can also be passed a file path or file name containing suitable text from which to construct a call to `meg/match`:

 ```
 $ spt $JANET_PATH/spt/trace/samples/pyrmont-inqk.janet